| Copyright | (c) Christopher Chalmers |

 v :: QuasiQuoter Source #

-for fixed length vectors V
+Type safe QuasiQuoter for fixed length vectors V. Values are

 space separated.
 Can be used as expressions or patterns.